 It was ten months into the start of my career at American Management Systems (now CGI), and my assigned career advisor told me the time of my first employee evaluation was approaching.

 When she asked the question of “your place or mine” she meant, DC (my place) or NYC (her place) offices.

 At 23 and although I had flown there almost 100 times in 10 months, I chose her place – One Chase Manhattan Plaza in NYC.
 We picked a date and arranged lunch at the Windows on the World at the World Trade Center.

 It Was Like the Night Before Christmas – For One Hot Minute.

-I wrote down some talking-point notes, dressed in my best, pleated pants and ran to the airport to catch the 6:45 flight to NYC.
+I wrote down some talking-point notes, dressed in my best, pleated pants (don’t think you should wear these when selecting men’s interview attire)and ran to the airport to catch the 6:45 flight to NYC.